 In 2008, a new generator for neutrino interactions on nucleons and nuclei has been developed and implemented in Fluka.
-The neutrino-nucleon event generator handles Deep Inelastic Scattering (Nundis, mainly developed by Mattias Lantz) and production of delta resonances (Nunres).
+The neutrino-nucleon event generator handles Deep Inelastic Scattering (Nundis, mainly developed by Mattias Lantz) and production of delta resonances (Nunres, by Sala).
 Hadronisation after DIS is handled by the same hadronisation model used in hadron-hadron interactions.
 Nundis and Nunres are embedded in Peanut to simulate neutrino-nucleus reactions.

-18.4.18 Code size
+18.6.18 Code size

-The present Fluka alone totals about 620,000 lines of Fortran code (28 MBytes of source code).
-There are also some 90,000 lines (4 MBytes) of ancillary codes, not part of Fluka and not distributed, used offline to generate and/or test the various data files required for running.
+The present Fluka alone, in the developer version including debugging tools, totals about 910,000 lines of Fortran code (38 MBytes of source code).
+Roughly 50% of the 4th generation code is completely new with respect to the previous generation.
+There are also some 130,000 lines (7 MBytes) of ancillary codes, not part of Fluka and not distributed, used offline to generate and/or test the various data files required for running the code, and/or for test and validation of the code individual physics models.
 Out of all these codes, Fluka and ancillaries, roughly 1/3 are associated with Peanut.

-As a term of comparison, the latest release of the previous Fluka generation, Fluka87, contained roughly 30,000 lines (1.2 MBytes), out of which very few survive in the present code, mostly in the high energy generator and in the old intermediate energy one.
+The latest public version, Fluka2025.1.0, contains about 740,000 lines of code, out of which 410,000 are new with respect to the latest release of the third Fluka generation, Fluka2011.2x.7, which itself contained roughly 470,000 lines.
+As a term of comparison, the latest release of the second Fluka generation, Fluka87, contained roughly 30,000 lines (1.2 MBytes), out of which very few survive in the present code, mostly in the high energy generator and in the old intermediate energy one.

-[1] P.A.
+P.A.
 Aarnio, J. Ranft and G.R.
 Stevenson A long writeup of the FLUKA82 program CERN Divisional Report TIS-RP/106-Rev. (1984)

-[2] P.A.
+P.A.
 Aarnio, J. Ranft and G.R.
 Stevenson

-First update of FLUKA82, including particle production with a multi-chain fragmentation model (EVENTQ) CERN TIS-RP/129 (1984)
+First update of FLUKA82, including particle production with a multi-chain fragmentation model (EVENTQ)

+CERN TIS-RP/129 (1984)